NeilCastellino/Trip-Advisor/README.md

 # Trip-Advisor
-Trip Advisor is a web application made in python and MongoDB using Flask Framework.
+Trip Advisor is a web application made in Python and MongoDB using Flask Web Framework.
 This is a hotel and flight booking application.

 ## How to run